Matteoo000/skills-introduction-to-github/README.md

 5. Lastly, we'd love to hear what you thought of this course [in our discussion board](https://github.com/orgs/skills/discussions/categories/introduction-to-github).

-Check out these resources to learn more or get involved:
+Check out these resources to learn more or get involved: wewewew
 - Are you a student?
 Check out the [Student Developer Pack](https://education.github.com/pack).
 - [Take another GitHub Skills course](https://github.com/skills).
 - [Read the GitHub Getting Started docs](https://docs.github.com/en/get-started).
 - To find projects to contribute to, check out [GitHub Explore](https://github.com/explore).

 <footer>